CALL TODAY FOR A FREE CONSULTATION

 Gwinnett County Criminal Defense Attorneys

-In November of 2013, we began a two week trial in which our firm presented evidence that this was simply a tragic accident, not a crime.
-Through expert testimony, we showed that our client was following the rules of the road for boating, and that he was not the cause of the accident.
+In November of 2013, we began a two-week trial in which our firm presented evidence that this was simply a tragic accident, not a crime.
+Through expert testimony, we showed that our client was following the rules of the road for boating and that he was not the cause of the accident.
 We also showed through expert testimony that the Prosecution’s Retrograde Extrapolation of our client’s Blood Alcohol Content was a scientifically flawed procedure and that our client’s Blood Alcohol Content was not above the legal limit.

-Our client was charged with first degree murder for the stabbing and killing of her husband (the victim).
+Our client was charged with first-degree murder for the stabbing and killing of her husband (the victim).
 The victim had a long history of physically and verbally abusing our client.
 On the day of the incident, following an altercation in which the victim had beaten our client, she was in the kitchen washing dishes when the victim came after her again.
 Our client was cleaning a paring knife at the time and warned the victim to stay away from her.
-The victim again approached and our client stabbed him.
-Within a matter of minutes the victim died.
+The victim again approached, and our client stabbed him.
+Within a matter of minutes, the victim died.

-Our firm presented evidence at trial that our client was acting in self-defense, and through expert medical testimony, that she suffered from Battered Wife's Syndrome.
-After a two week trial and only two hours of deliberation, the jury returned a verdict of not guilty and acquitted our client of murder.
+Our firm presented evidence at trial that our client was acting in self-defense and, through expert medical testimony, that she suffered from Battered Wife's Syndrome.
+After a two-week trial and only two hours of deliberation, the jury returned a verdict of not guilty and acquitted our client of murder.

-Our client was charged with armed robbery, among other things, for allegedly waiting in the back of the victims' (a drug dealer) car and taking his money at gunpoint when he entered the car.
+Our client was charged with armed robbery, among other things, for allegedly waiting in the back of the victim's (a drug dealer) car and taking his money at gunpoint when he entered the car.
 Our client was wearing a mask and was identified by his voice by the victim.
 We were able to obtain a dismissal of all charges against our client.

 Our client was charged with breaking into cars at a local high school and taking items from each car.
 At an evidentiary hearing, the prosecution presented testimony from the three victims, as well as the high school resource officer.
 Each witness identified our client without actually seeing him at the scene of the crime.
 Identification was the issue.
 Prior to presenting our alibi defense, we moved to dismiss all charges for the prosecution's failure to present the requisite evidence.
 The judge granted the motion and dismissed the case.

 Our client was arrested in the parking lot of a family restaurant in Cherokee County, Georgia.
 The video from one of the officer's patrol cars confirmed he was highly intoxicated and practically unable to walk under his own power.
-He was then cited by the arresting officers with Driving Under the Influence and possessing an Open Container of Alcohol in his vehicle.
+He was then cited by the arresting officers for Driving Under the Influence and possessing an Open Container of Alcohol in his vehicle.
 This arrest represented our client's fourth D.U.I. charge lifetime.
-However, after a two day trial, our client was acquitted on both charges.
+However, after a two-day trial, our client was acquitted on both charges.

 DUI?
-All charges dismissed...
+All Charges Dismissed

 Our client was pulled over for having an expired tag.
 One of the two arresting officers detected an odor of alcohol.
 Our client admitted to drinking three or four beers earlier in the day.
 He also submitted to several field sobriety tests.
 He consented to an alcohol breath test and registered a .110 blood alcohol content.
 Although charged with DUI and Expired Tag, we were successful in having all charges dismissed.

-License in jeopardy?
-Read on for this hallmark Zimmerman win ...
+License in Jeopardy?
+Read on for This Hallmark Zimmerman Win

 If you have questions about the criminal justice process, the professionals at Zimmerman & Associates have answers.